johnpeart/johnpeart.github.io/_posts/2021-05-01-eurovision-first-listens.md

   semifinal: 2
   semifinal-runningorder: 7
   commentary: |
-    Sometimes what you want from Eurovision is quirky.
-Molodova has a good track record of bringing the quirky.
+    Sometimes what you want from Eurovision is something quirky; Molodova has a good track record of bringing the quirky.

     And I have to be honest, from the country that brought us the [Epic Sax Guy](https://www.youtube.com/watch?v=pHXDMe6QV-U), this carbon-copy dance-floor filler is a bit disappointing.